ucbi/uniform/guides/introduction/Uniform Manifests (uniform.exs).md

 `extra` contains a keyword list of arbitrary, developer-defined data.
 The contents are placed in `app.extra`.
 (See [`Uniform.App`](Uniform.App.html))

-When you need make `mix uniform.eject` change what code is emitted for different apps (beyond including/excluding dependencies), you'll want to use `app.extra` with one of these tools:
+When you need `mix uniform.eject` to emit different variations of code for different apps beyond including/excluding dependencies, you'll probably want to use `app.extra` with one of these tools:

 - [`base_files`](Uniform.Blueprint.html#base_files/1)
 - [Templates](building-files-from-eex-templates.html)